-.on (0) onsiderations for Schools: General Keadiness Assessment continued from previous page) Policies and Procedures Facilities and Supplies Develop a plan for organizing students and staff into small groups (cohorting) that remain together while Close communal spaces or develop a plan for staggered use and cleaning and disinfecting. social distancing, with limited mixing between groups (all school day for young students, and as much as possible for older students).
+2 (continuace month previous page) Policies and Procedures Facilities and Supplies Develop a plan for organizing students and staff into small groups (cohorting) that remain together while Close communal spaces or develop a plan for staggered use and cleaning and disinfecting . social distancing, with limited mixing between groups (all school day for young students, and as much as possible for older students).
 Develop a protocol to ensure safe and correct use and storage of cleaners and disinfectants , including storing products securely away from students.
 Develop appropriate COVID-19 accommodations, modifications, and assistance for students with special healthcare needs or disabilities.
 Ensure ventilation systems operate properly.
 If using fans, make sure they do not blow from one person onto another.
 Incorporate considerations for students in special education who have a 504 plan or individualized education plan to ensure Ensure all water systems and features are safe to use after a prolonged facility shutdown. education remains accessible.
-Incorporate considerations for children and Follow CDC's considerations for Pools, Hot Tubs, and Water Playgrounds During COVID-19 if applicable. youth who need assistance with activities of daily living, as well as their service providers.
-Install physical barriers, such as sneeze guards and partitions, in areas where it is difficult for individuals Develop a plan for serving students individually plated, boxed, or wrapped meals in classrooms instead of in a cafeteria, or for implementing to remain at least 6 reet apart (e.g., reception desks).
-Provide physical guides, such as tape on floors and signs on walls, to promote social distancing. Г students or small groups within a cafeteria.
-Space seating at least 6 feet apart and turn desks to face in the same direction. groups and with other students' guardians (e.g., staggered arrival and drop-off times or locations).
-Develop protocol to increase circulation of outdoor air as much as possible throughout the school day (e.g., opening windows and doors when it is safe to do so).
-Develop a plan for it someone gets sick of shows symptoms of COVID-19.
-Develop a protocol to monitor and ensure adequate supplies to minimize sharing of objects, or limit use to one group of students at a time, and clean and disinfect between use.
+Follow CDC's considerations for Pools, Hot Tubs, and Water Playgrounds During COVID-19 if applicable. youth who need assistance with activities of daily living, as well as their service providers.
+Install physical barriers, such as sneeze guards and partitions, in areas where it is difficult for individuals Develop a plan for serving students individually to remain at least 6 feet apart (e.g., reception desks). plated, boxed, or wrapped meals in classrooms instead of in a cafeteria, or for implementing staggered mealtimes to reduce the number of Provide physical guides, such as tape on floors and signs on walls, to promote social distancing. [students or small groups within a cafeteria.
+Space seating at least 6 feet apart and turn desks to face in the same direction.
+Develop protocols to limit contact among small groups and with other students' guardians (e.g., staggered arrival and drop-off times or locations).
+Develop protocol to increase circulation of outdoor air as much as possible throughout the school day (e.g., Develop a plan for if someone gets sick or shows opening windows and doors when it is safe to do so). symptoms of COVID-19.
+Other: Develop a protocol to monitor and ensure adequate supplies to minimize sharing of objects, or limit use to one group of students at a time, and clean and disinfect between use.
 Encourage organizations that share the school facilities to follow these considerations.
 Other: